mirbehroznoor/i3wm-firefox-theme/README.md

 ## Installation

-To find Mozilla directory type in url: `about:support`
+Find Mozilla firefox directory type in url: `about:support`

 In `Applicaton Basics` look for `Profile Directory` and click the `Open Directory`